-From the standard point of view the line contactor is not mandatory.
+For the reasons outlined above, the presence of the line contactor on soft starters is mandatory.
 The standard prescribes only requirements for the protection against short circuit and protection of the installation.
 But for the reasons just given, a line or isolation contactor is strongly suggested even if not mandatory.

 Yes, it can be used circuit breaker with undervoltage trip.

 In case of fault the soft starter will interrupt the signal on the breaker undervoltage trip through a relay output, with consequence interruption of the current flow to the motor.
 But contactor it is preferable due to its high mechanical durability compared with circuit breaker which is used for protection purpose not switching.